The Magician (1926 film): Reception

 Conversely, Variety's Fred was impressed with Wegener's performance yet more critical of the film, calling it "a very slow moving, draggy picture that has but a single thrill."
 Similarly, the Cleveland Plain Dealer described the film as "A wild, improbable tale, not without its suspense and interest," adding that "Ingram can never be stupid, but he is of late sometime careless."

 Soundtracks

 Silent film composer Robert Israel created a score for the Turner Classic Movies reissue of the movie.
 The Ragged Ragtime Band created and performed a score for The Magician at the Brighton Fringe Festival in 2012.
 The Nenagh Silent Film Festival commissioned Eoin Mac Ionmhain to compose and premiere a live score for The Magician in 2013.
+In 2022 Redwood Creek Films released a 4K restoration of the movie with a new score by Laurent Pigeolet.